The Idea #

 This project was a collaboration with my friend Varun Biniwale.
 I was responsible for the hardware, and he designed the incredible software, see his blog to learn about the unexpectedly complex software needed to run these dismantled computers.

-Giving up on a existing software, Varun got to work on a software to synchronize the video across multiple computers.
+Giving up on a existing software, Varun got to work on custom software to synchronize the video across multiple computers.
 He called it C-Sync after other synchronization technologies such as G-Sync, FreeSync, VSync, etc.

 Comic Sans forever

-Again, read about the insanely difficult task Varun had to actually make it run on the Chromebooks here.
+This was only the start of the digital side of the project, and I again implore you read about the insanely difficult task Varun had to actually make it run on the Chromebooks here.

 The Physical Part #